 As we age, our brows can become “heavy” leading to droopy eyelids and an tired expression, even when fully rested.
 A brow lift maybe the right procedure to restore a more youthful, open face.
-Dr. Butler and Dr. Leveque pride themselves on giving patients a natural look.
+Dr. Butler, Dr. Leveque and Dr. Patterson pride themselves on giving patients a natural look.
 You will look like you, only younger and fresher.

 45 to 65 years old.

 Low eyebrows (brow ptosis) due to excess forehead tissue and/or a weak frontalis muscle.

 Depending on the deformity, a brow lift can be done open or closed.
 An open brow lift treats excess forehead skin by directly removing it.
 The scars from an open brow lift may be hidden above the eyebrow, at the hairline or on the top of the head within the hair.
 A temporal brow lift involves the removal of skin and subsequent scar placement in the temporal hair.
 A closed or endoscopic brow lift does not treat the problem by removing the excess skin, but rather re-suspends the excess tissue at the appropriate level.
 The advantage of this technique is shorter scars.
 The disadvantage of an endoscopic or closed brow lift is posterior displacement of hairline (moves backward, making the forehead look bigger).
 An advantage of an open brow lift done through an incision at the hairline is anterior displacement of the hairline (moves forward, making the forehead look smaller).
 Some milder cases of brow ptosis may be temporarily treated by selective weakening of certain regions of the frontalis muscle via a “BOTOX lift.”

 To improve the function and appearance of the eyes by moving the eyebrows to the appropriate level.

 In some cases, brow lifts can be performed in the office under local anesthesia.
 They can also be done at a surgery center under general anesthesia.
 Surgery Center or Hospital